-All of a sudden (baring in mind there is about 16% carbs), you are paying through the teeth for a product which is only 60% protein by weight and a bunch of junk fillers.
+All of a sudden (bearing in mind there is about 16% carbs), you are paying through the teeth for a product which is only 60% protein by weight and a bunch of junk fillers.

-That, is what I would call a scam.
+That is what I would call a scam.
 It’s very easy to spot, though.
 When you buy a protein look on the label and check the ingredients, if you see glycine, taurine, glutamine or any other amino acid present in the ingredients, you are being scammed.

 Another, even sneakier way to do this is to add creatine to a product.
 Creatine is a protein (as far as nutrition goes) which is made up of Arginine, Glycine and Methionine, so it will register as a protein on a nitrogen test.
 A company can put that their product contains, for example, 27 grams of protein per serving and 5 grams of creatine, making it an ‘all in one’ supplement.
 Great.
-But if you check the label and see that the nutrition info says 27g protein yet creatine is listed as an ingredient underneath, you are being scammed because it’s not 27g plus the creatine at all.
+But if you check the label and see that the nutrition info says 27g protein, yet creatine is listed as an ingredient underneath, you're being scammed here because it’s not 27g plus the creatine at all.
 That’s 22g protein with 5g creatine on top.

 (If it has creatine in, but it's listed under 'Supplement Facts' rather than 'Nutritional information' then that's totally cool as it's not being counted towards the protein count).